The Napa Wine Project

 Jerry came to winery and asked John for a recommendation on what wine Flora should try per the doctor’s recommendation.
 John sent him home with a case of Merlot – choosing a variety that would be fairly smooth on the palate for his non-wine drinking mother.
 The results were surprisingly effective – for the next 4 years Flora no longer needed to go to the hospital for treatments.
 At one point she switched to drinking Sangiovese and the old symptoms returned.
 She was hooked on Merlot!

+After a trip to Saint-Émillion in Bordeaux, John was inspired to produce a Bordeaux styled red blend.
+Their first vintage was 1984, a blend of Cabernet Sauvignon, Cabernet Franc and Merlot.
+No longer focusing on just these three varieties, today they produce each vintage of Trilogy from the best possible lots each year.
 Their original philosophy of making this wine was to use equal parts of Cabernet Sauvignon, Cabernet Franc and Merlot.
 Over the years they realized they could make a better by embracing flexibility.
 Today this wine is made from no set varietal percentage but from whatever the best lots are from a diversity of vineyard sources (always focusing on using Bordeaux red varieties).

 One of John’s stories involved a friend who called him many years ago from nearby Pope Valley very excited as he saw a huge pig on site.
 He asked John’s permission to kill the animal and John finally relented so his friend drove all the way back to Napa to get his gun and then back up to the property where the big pig was still in the same spot.
 His friend then killed the animal.
 About an hour later John received a phone call from one of his neighbors who said “John, what the hell is going on up here, someone just shot my pet pig”.
 So, one of their wines is now named the Wild Boar Cabernet!

-Flora Springs The Room
+Flora Springs, The Room St. Helena

 Flora Springs is one of the few wineries up valley (not in one of the towns) that operates a tasting room in part of a shopping center.
 This is certainly one of the most unique architecturally designed tasting rooms in the valley.
 It’s not easily missed, and it simply goes by the mysterious name, “The Room”.
 Tell people are you going to “The Room” and they will wonder what you are talking about.
-From the outside it almost looks like what was to be the proposed “mini–Hall Winery” with its undulating roof (which was to have been designed by architect Frank Geary).
+From the outside it almost looks like what was to be the proposed “mini–Hall Winery” with its undulating roof, which was to have been designed by architect Frank Geary.

 Total production over the years has been as high as 50,000 cases.
 Today they produce around 8,500 cases with the majority of their wine being sold direct to consumer.
 For more information, took book a visit to the estate and or to join one of their wine clubs, visit: www.florasprings.com